-The faculty holds the following beliefs about person, environment, health, nursing and nursing education:
+The faculty holds the following beliefs about person, health, environment, nursing, learning and nursing education:

 Health is a dynamic phenomenon, experienced in a unique way by each individual.
 It can best be viewed on a wellness/ illness continuum in which adjustments are made in order to maintain the relative constancy called homeostasis.
 Homeostasis is the ability of the person to maintain a state of balance or equilibrium while interacting with the environment.
 Wellness is a state of health in which basic needs are being met and homeostasis is maintained.
 A health problem can be any actual or potential concern or condition which must be resolved or prevented to maintain optimal health of the individual.
 If unresolved, the problem will result in illness or death, an alteration in the state of health in which there is an inability to meet basic needs and maintain homeostasis.

 The environment includes all internal and external physical, safety and security, and psychosocial conditions affecting individuals, groups and populations.
 Unique responses by the individuals, groups or populations to constant interaction with the environment result in varying degrees of health.
 A focus of nursing is to optimize the environment, in diverse health care settings in order to prevent illness; promote, maintain or restore health; or provide end of life care.